 The female gender symbol, also known as the “Venus” symbol is believed to be from Ancient Greece and came back into use as a way of distinguishing female biology in plants in the 1700s.
 In the 1960s, it became a unifying symbol for the Women’s Liberation Movement.
 The movement sought equal rights and opportunities for women, which at the time weren’t protected under the law in the workplace or school.
 The feminist button depicting a clenched fist inside the biological female symbol was produced by Robin Morgan for the second Miss America Pageant demonstration that was held in Atlantic City in 1968.
 Women gathered to protest what they deemed “the sexist, racist Pageant.”

-The early 20th century Liberty Loan was an effort made possible by the sale of liberty bonds, war bonds that were sold in the United States to support the allied cause in WWI.
+The early-twentieth-century Liberty Loan was an effort made possible by the sale of liberty bonds, war bonds that were sold in the United States to support the allied cause in WWI.
 According to Investopedia, “War bonds are debt securities issued by a government to finance military operations and other expenses of war.”
 There were four issues of Liberty Bonds, two of which were in 1917.
-The First Liberty Loan Act authorized issue of $5 billion in bonds at 3.5%, but only raised $2 billion with around 4 million people.
-Consequently, there was a Second Liberty Loan Act, offering $7.5 billion in bonds at 4%, only totaling $3.8 billion with 9.4 million people purchasing bonds.
+The First Liberty Loan Act authorized issue of $5 billion in bonds at 3.5 percent, but only raised $2 billion with around 4 million people.
+Consequently, there was a Second Liberty Loan Act, offering $7.5 billion in bonds at 4 percent, only totaling $3.8 billion with 9.4 million people purchasing bonds.
 Through the selling of Liberty Bonds, the government was able to raise $21 billion for the war.
 Everyone from Wall Street bankers to Boy Scouts campaigned to sell bonds.
 Rallies were held featuring Hollywood stars such as Douglas Fairbanks, Mary Pickford, and Charlie Chaplin.
 Purchasing bonds was seen as a display of support for the war, and purchasers were given buttons to wear to display to advertise their patriotism.
 It is estimated that 20 million individuals purchased liberty bonds.

-Bella Abzug, nicknamed “Battling Bella”, was an outspoken and raucous lawyer who was elected to Congress in 1970 representing a district in New York City.
+Bella Abzug, nicknamed “Battling Bella,” was an outspoken and raucous lawyer who was elected to Congress in 1970 representing a district in New York City.
 Her campaign slogan was “This woman’s place is in the House—the House of Representatives.”
 Abzug was known for her colorful hats, and was rarely seen without one as depicted in this campaign button.
 In 1971, she founded the National Women’s Political Caucus with Shirley Chisholm and Gloria Steinem among others, where they trained women interested in seeking political office.